wdi-atx-11/js-control-flow/README.md

 	case 4:
 		price = 1.00;
 		break;
-	default:  // the rest of the products (rows 5-7) price = 1.25;
+	default:  // the rest of the products (price 5-7) price = 1.25;
 }
 ```